KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GoogleAssistant by bugsounet](https://github.com/bugsounet/MMM-GoogleAssistant)

 1. Recommendation: Found 'uses: actions/checkout@v3' in file `dependency-review.yml`: Replace it with v4.
+2. Recommendation: Found 'axios' in file `googleSearch.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'axios' in file `loadLibraries.js`: Replace it with built-in fetch.
+4. Recommendation: Found 'axios' in file `delete.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `list.js`: Replace it with built-in fetch.
+6. Recommendation: Found 'axios' in file `register.js`: Replace it with built-in fetch.
+7. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-GoogleBirthdaysProvider by PalatinCoder](https://github.com/PalatinCoder/MMM-GoogleBirthdaysProvider)